IBM/rpg-genai-data/docs/pages/task/modernize.md

 Additional SQL and DDS files to provide field definitions can be suppllied as `c1_???.table` etc.

 Finally the `output.rpgle` can have the modernized version of the RPG.

+Full description of the metadata can be found [here](/pages/metadata.md).